jonfernq/Learning/GitHub/LocalRemoteRepositories.md

 This command stages all the changes in the directory, including new files, modifications to existing files, and deletions.

+'git add .' adds all changes in the current directory and all subdirectories to the staging area for the next commit.

 Commit the changes to the local repository.

 ```sql